 I teach yoga to encourage fullness of breath and gratitude for life.

-I teach yoga to connect with others on the path of discovery and conscious living.
+I teach yoga to connect with others on the path of conscious living.

 I am honored to guide others in the realm of yoga.
 Reminding us all of breath and body connection.
 Observing the true nature of our minds as we find our steadiness in each asana, pranayama, or dharana.
 It is very important to me to teach from a present-moment mindset related to the students and locale *without* disregarding the Indian culture where yoga was born.